TupoyeMenu/TupoyeMenu/README.md

 A garbage fork of YimMenu made by an idiot

+## Using TupoyMenu master is not recommended lite branch is preffered
 This fork aims to make the game more enjoyable by adding untested broken features that crash your game.
 Strictly for educational purposes.